MUN-COMP3100/project-saju15team/README.md

 1. Description - This feature allows users to register for a course/drop a course.
 2. Implementation Strategy -  The user enters crn of the course they want to register for/drop.
 The course's registration list is stored in a database and is updated.
 3. Dependencies - Methods from *Student* and *Course* classes.
-4. State of the Implementation - In-progress, the program checks for credit availability but not yet for course availability and conflicts.
+4. State of the Implementation - completed
 5. How to test - use Mocha test (*main_test.mjs) to test for invalid inputs, adding and dropping a course successfully.
 To test the individual feature,start the server and open the terminal at the *SeverFeatures* folder.
 Uncomment line #46-51 and run command *node Registration.mjs*.
 This will add two courses and drop one.
 ##### Important: comment the lines again, if mocha test is done after the individual test.